Most Shopify shoppers don’t buy on their first visit. They browse, find something they love, mentally save it for later, then leave.

 Three signals make the case clear:

 - Saved items convert at multiples of cold-traffic rates.
-A shopper who clicks a heart button has already declared interest, which means every save is a warmer lead than a fresh visitor.
+A shopper who clicks a heart button has already declared interest.
+Every save is a warmer lead than a fresh visitor.

 - Behavioral recovery emails outperform generic newsletters by a wide margin.
-An email tied to a specific saved product, sent at the right moment, gets opened far more often than a “20% off everything” blast.
+An email tied to a specific saved product gets opened far more often than a “20% off everything” blast.
+Timing and relevance do the heavy lifting.

 Option 1: Edit your theme code manually